State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Nolan v.
 Brennan Concrete Corporation, 11 Conn.
 Workers’ Comp.
 Rev. Op.
 224, 1362 CRD-7-91-12 (November 4, 1993), dismissed for lack of final judgment, A.C.
 13041 (January 5, 1994).

 Reversed and remanded.
-Trier’s conclusion claimant’s injury was the result of willful and serious misconduct failed to address the mental state or intent of the injured employee (claimant) in engaging in the misconduct.
-Discussion of personal injury and Connecticut’s rule in determining whether a workplace assault between fellow employees is considered to arise out of the employment and whether recovery will be denied pursuant to § 31-284(a) because the injury was caused by willful and serious misconduct.
+Trier’s conclusion claimant’s injury was the result of wilful and serious misconduct failed to address the mental state or intent of the injured employee (claimant) in engaging in the misconduct.
+Discussion of personal injury and Connecticut’s rule in determining whether a workplace assault between fellow employees is considered to arise out of the employment and whether recovery will be denied pursuant to § 31-284(a) because the injury was caused by wilful and serious misconduct.
 See also, Nolan, § 31-275(1) and § 31-275(16)[formerly 31-275(8)].

 Muldoon v.
 Homestead Insulation, 10 Conn.
 Workers’ Comp.
 Rev. Op.
 255, 1226 CRD-4-91-5 (January 13, 1993), rev’d, 33 Conn.
 App.
 695 (1994), rev’d, 231 Conn.
 469 (1994), aff’d on remand, 37 Conn.
 App.
 266 (1995)(per curiam).

-Alleged willful misconduct in continuing to work where there was asbestos exposure after being diagnosed with pulmonary asbestosis due to employment related asbestos exposure dismissed.
+Alleged wilful misconduct in continuing to work where there was asbestos exposure after being diagnosed with pulmonary asbestosis due to employment related asbestos exposure dismissed.
 See also, Muldoon, § 31-275(1), § 31-275(15), § 31-296, § 31-299b, § 31-315.
+Subsequent decisions.

 Crochiere v.
 Enfield/Board of Education, 10 Conn.
 Workers’ Comp.
 Rev. Op.
 165, 1069 CRD-1-90-7 (August 27, 1992), aff’d, 227 Conn.
 333 (1993).

-Accusation that claimant, a music teacher, inappropriately touched a female student which resulted in his being terminated from employment does not prove willful misconduct where trier found and evidence supports mental stress claim arose out of and in the course of employment and was not the result of willful misconduct.
-Also, CRB dismissed respondent’s claim that the trial commissioner was collaterally estopped from inquiring into claimant’s alleged willful misconduct on the basis that respondent employer’s termination proceedings had decided that issue.
+Accusation that claimant, a music teacher, inappropriately touched a female student which resulted in his being terminated from employment does not prove wilful misconduct where trier found and evidence supports mental stress claim arose out of and in the course of employment and was not the result of wilful misconduct.
+Also, CRB dismissed respondent’s claim that the trial commissioner was collaterally estopped from inquiring into claimant’s alleged wilful misconduct on the basis that respondent employer’s termination proceedings had decided that issue.
 Additionally, as a collateral estoppel defense was not raised at the trial level the issue need not be considered an appealable issue.
 See also, Crochiere, § 31-275(1), § 31-294c, § 31-298, § 31-301.
 Factual findings and Appeal procedure.

 Richard v.
 Catholic Mutual Relief Society of America, 9 Conn.
 Workers’ Comp.
 Rev. Op.
 272, 1067 CRD-1-90-7 (December 6, 1991).